-Recognize what you’ve learned about yourself.
-During and after your cancer treatment, you may have changed or possibly learned new things about yourself.
-What you need to do for self-care may be different, and you may have identified new skills or strengths that you had not previously seen in yourself.
+Recognize your progress.
+You may have changed or learned new things about yourself.
+What you need for self-care now may be different.
+You may have new skills or strengths that you had not previously seen in yourself.
 It is important to acknowledge these changes and realize how significant they are.

-Edited by Lucia Fanjul, LMSW
+Edited by Sara Grisales Jaramillo, LMSW